-Parent/carers of summer-born children (that is children born between 1st April and 31st August) may, in addition, choose to send their child to school in the September following their 5th birthday and may request that their child is admitted out of their normal age group to Reception year rather than Year 1.
-Any parent wishing to consider this needs to refer to the section headed "Applications for admission outside the normal age group" below.
+Parents/carers of summer-born children (that is children born between 1st April and 31st August) may choose to send their child to school in the September following their 5th birthday.
+If parents choose to do this, they may then make a request that their child is admitted out of their normal age group to Reception rather than Year 1.
+Any parent considering such a request should refer to paragraph 1.10.
 Parents considering this are advised to contact the school at the earliest possible opportunity to ensure a decision has been made by the school before the national closing date for applications to Reception.
+CLP's handling of admission requests for summer born children is informed by the Department for Education's (DfE) guidance for schools here.
+The DfE has also published advice specifically for parents of summer born children which can be accessed here.

-Applications for admission outside the normal age group
+1.10 Applications for admission outside the normal age group

-Parents may request that their child is admitted outside their normal age group, for example if the child is gifted or talented or has experienced problems such as ill health, or they are summer-born and parents would like them to start in Reception Year when they reach statutory school age.
+Parents may request that their child is admitted outside their normal age group, for example if the child is gifted or talented or has experienced problems such as ill health, or they are summer-born and parents would like them to start in Reception when they reach statutory school age.
 Applications for children to be educated outside their normal age group will be considered on their individual merits by a nominated committee from the Local Governing Body for the school, taking account of the views of the Headteacher and SENCO.
 The Local Governing Body will make a decision on the basis of the circumstances of each case, in the child's best interests, and may seek advice from the Local Authority's SEND team or a qualified Education Psychologist.
-The placement of a child outside his or her normal age group is not usually an appropriate strategy for meeting special educational needs.
-To apply for place outside the normal age group, parents must complete the form titled 'Application for Admission Outside the Normal Age Group' which is available from the admissions pages of the CLP website.
-This form should be completed and returned to the school in question for consideration.
+The placement of a child outside his or her normal age group is not usually the best way to support a child with special educational needs.
+To apply for place outside the normal age group, parents can access the required information from the admissions pages of the CLP website.
+The required form should be completed and returned as indicated on the form.

-In-Year Fair Access
+1.11 In-Year Fair Access

 Coastal Learning Partnership schools fully partake in the relevant LA's In-Year Fair Access Protocol.
-The purpose of the In Year Fair Access Protocol is to ensure that - outside the normal admissions round - unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
+The purpose of the In-Year Fair Access Protocol is to ensure that - outside the normal admissions round - unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 Cases are considered by a panel comprising Headteachers and/or their representatives.
 When seeking to place a child, the panel will consider all schools in a fair, equitable and consistent manner.
 Decisions of the panel may mean that individual schools admit children above the Published Admission Number.
 Admission authorities will not normally be asked to admit a child to a Reception, Year 1 or Year 2 class where there are already 30 children in the class.

-In-Year Admissions (applying for school place during an academic year)
+1.12 In-Year Admissions (applying for school place during an academic year)